ma-chengyuan/webgpu-msm/src/submission/msm-macro/README.md

-# msm-split
+# msm-macro

-This crate provides proc macros used in `msm-wgpu`.
+This crate provides proc macros used in `msm-wasm`.
 In particular, it provides macro to generate code that splits a big integer into smaller ones, as required by the Pippenger algorithm.
-See `../msm-wgpu/src/split.rs` for its application.
+See `../msm-wasm/src/split.rs` for its application.

 E.g.,